What ‘Local Water Done Well’ means for us

 Because of our past and ongoing investment in our water assets, we're positioned well for the future.
 A 2018 Auditor-General’s report, Managing the supply of and demand for drinking water, found we're setting a good example with our future-focused approach to supplying drinking water.

 Our current arrangements have served us well.
-For this reason, our preferred option is to keep your water services in-house (option 1 ‘The One’)
+For this reason, we have chosen to keep your water services in-house (option 1 ‘The One’)

 When we started the water meters discussion in 2011, our community expressed strong concern that water metering was a step towards privatisation and that Council could lose control of its water services.
 In recognition of this concern, we updated our standing orders at that time to say that any changes to the ownership, governance, or management of the district’s water assets or services must be backed by a 75% majority of councillors and their decision should be informed by a (non-binding) referendum of the community.